Ashwini Vaishnaw, Anurag Thakur, Mansukh Mandaviya and other newly appointed ministers take charge | Politics

 Subhas Sarkar and Munjapara Mahendrabhai took charge as Minister of State for Education and Women and Child Development Ministries, respectively.

-Former Railway Minister Piyush Goyal took charge as the Textile Minister and said that he will ensure improvement of the textile sector and boost exports as it holds huge opportunities.
+Newly inducted into the Cabinet, Jyotiraditya Scindia thanked Prime Minister Modi, BJP chief J P Nadda and the party leadership for entrusting him with the responsibility to serve as Civil Aviation Minister.
+He, however did not take charge on Thursday, but is expected to do so on Friday, ministry sources said.
+Former Railway Minister Piyush Goyal took charge as the Textiles Minister and said that he will ensure the improvement of the sector and boost exports as it holds huge opportunities.

 ''Textiles is a big sector for employment so this is a big opportunity....
 The government will try to give a big support to the income of all the people employed in this sector, especially women,'' he told reporters.